liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/08-creating-android-views.markdown

 ## Themed View

-Screens provides several existing View Sets that you can reuse to create a Themed View.
+Screens provides several existing View Sets that you can reuse and customize in your app to create a Themed View.
 If you use or override the Android color palette's values (for example, `primaryColor`, `secondaryColor`, etc...), you'll reuse the View Set's general structure, but be able to use the new colors (also with tinted resources).
+Note that you must create Themed Views inside your app.
+This is because Themed Views depend on the app or activity theme.

 Each View Set has its own Android theme.
 These are listed here: